openSUSE/news-o-o/_posts/2011-05-21-opensuse-weekly-news-issue-176-is-out.markdown

           AppMenu (strangely it works on GNOME2 panel without issues).

 This is how Unity 2D looks like.
 There are transparencies because I enabled
-          ˜composite™ on metacity, which works very nicely.
+          â€˜compositeâ€™ on metacity, which works very nicely.
 As far as I could understand, the developers of Unity 2D are also looking into implementing Compiz with Unity 2D, which would be sweet. (...)

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/images/Logo-fate.png)openFATE Team

 ##### Top voted Features

+â€œ

             [decouple download and installation (Score: 348)](https://features.opensuse.org/120340)